Yuna-8x8/my-github-project/README.txt

-This is my first Git repository.
+This line was modified on MAIN branch.
 This repository demonstrates basic Git operations.
 Learning Git is fun!
 This line will be staged.